GoogleCloudPlatform/community/tutorials/cloud-functions-github-container-builder/index.md

 Then select GitHub as the source of your repository.
 In the next screen you may be asked to authorize access to your GitHub account and repositories.
-This is needed for Google Cloud Source Repositories to mirror and create commit hooks on your GitHub repositories.
+This is needed for Cloud Source Repositories to mirror and create commit hooks on your GitHub repositories.

 ![Select GitHub as the source](select-source.png)